Aman19212knit/MovieWorld/README.md

 1.This is a React Project.

-2.We search for movies thorugh API.
+2.We search for movies through API.